Privacy Notice

 Challenge / Goal

-Project objective: To resolve the conflicting requirements of modern street lighting (more brightness versus energy savings, less CO2 emissions versus citizens' sense of security; - "light pollution", "insect-friendliness") as far as possible, by means of intelligent and integrative lighting control and the linking of different systems:
+Project objective: To resolve as far as possible the conflicting requirements of modern street lighting (more brightness versus energy savings, lower CO2 emissions versus citizens' sense of security; "light pollution", "insect friendliness") through intelligent and integrative lighting control and the linking of different systems:

-• Adjusting the brightness of the lighting to the traffic volume and to the requirements of the citizens by dynamic dimming
+-adapt the brightness of the lighting to the volume of traffic and to the requirements of citizens through dynamic dimming

-• Colour temperature controllable between a neutral white tone and a warm white light
+-Color temperature can be controlled between a neutral white tone and a warm white light

-• Data collection on the operating status of individual lights will help with fault analyses in the future.
-This will reduce time-consuming troubleshooting and potential light outages
+-Data collection on the operating status of the individual luminaires will help with fault analyses in future.
+This will reduce time-consuming troubleshooting and downtimes.

-• Establish street lighting as a carrier for other "intelligent" additional equipment (in the masts, for example, sensors for noise and air pollutant emissions, traffic volumes and types, or speed measurements)
+-Establish street lighting as a carrier for further "intelligent" additional equipment (sensors in the masts for noise and air pollutant emissions, traffic volumes and types or speed measurements, among other things)

 Solution

-From a large selection of worldwide applicants, the model project in Bad Hersfeld was chosen as the winner of this year's "Smart 50 Awards" in the USA - as only one of two European projects.
-From Bad Hersfeld's point of view, too, the "Light as a Service" model project has fully met and in large part exceeded the expectations of the project participants and the city's politicians.
+The model project in Bad Hersfeld was chosen as the winner of this year's "Smart 50 Awards" in the USA from a large selection of applicants worldwide - as just one of two European projects.
+From Bad Hersfeld's point of view, the "Light as a Service" pilot project has also fully met and largely exceeded the expectations of the project participants and the town's politicians.

-• The intended energy consumption and CO2 savings have been fully achieved and further expanded through dynamic lighting control
+- The intended energy consumption and CO2 savings have been fully achieved and have been further enhanced by the dynamic lighting control system.

-• By using the latest generation of luminaires, energy savings of 77% on average could be achieved within the project compared to the actual state.
-These values could be increased up to 91% with the use of the dynamic control in certain situations!
+o By using the latest generation of luminaires, energy savings of 77% on average were achieved within the project compared to the actual situation.
+These values could be increased to 91% in certain situations with the use of dynamic control!

-• The reduction in consumption amounts to around 65,000 kWh per year for the 154 lights used in the project
+o The reduction in consumption amounts to around 65,000 kWh per year for the 154 luminaires used in the project.

-• The CO2 reduction amounts to about 27 tons per year
+o The CO2 reduction amounts to around 27 tons per year.

-• The dynamic-adaptive street lighting can be adapted at any time to individual or groups of lights without major maintenance effort, for example to changes in traffic volume, weather conditions, detour situations or special events
+- The dynamic-adaptive street lighting can be adapted to individual luminaires and groups at any time without major maintenance effort, for example to changes in traffic volumes, weather conditions, detour situations or special events.

-• The sensor-based detection of wet road conditions leads to considerable additional energy savings and reduced glare effects by lowering the dimming level of the street lights
+- The sensor-based detection of wet road conditions leads to considerable additional energy savings and reduced glare by lowering the dimming level of the streetlights.

-• Traffic safety is ensured.
-This is also true if increased warm white colour temperatures and greater dimming are implemented during off-peak periods to reduce light pollution effects (due to altered light cones) and to increase insect-friendliness
+- Road safety is ensured.
+This also applies if more warm white color temperatures and stronger dimming are implemented at night to reduce light pollution effects (by changing the light cone) and to increase insect friendliness.

-• The model project provides better failure analysis and increased system availability.
-The time span until defects are noticed and maintenance takes effect is shortened
+- The model project offers better fault analysis and increased system availability.
+The time it takes for defects to become apparent and for maintenance to take effect is shortened.

 Citizen participation